oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 It is very easy to keep redesigning the system around what everyone is discussing online.

-I spent too much time considering whether we should rebuild parts of the agent around the latest approach.
+I spent too much time considering whether I should rebuild parts of the agent around the latest approach.
 Most of that thinking had a short expiry date.
 The tool or pattern that looked essential one month could be irrelevant a few months later.

 Today I would pick one simple architecture that supports the immediate use case and move forward.
 Keep connectors small.
 Keep boundaries clear.
 Avoid coupling everything to one model or framework.
 Then replace pieces when there is a real reason, not because a new diagram is popular on social media.